glasser/vote.davidglasser.net/content/post/201811-candidates.md

 guess.

-## Berkeley Rent Board: María Poblet, James Chang, Paola Laverde, and John Selawsky?
+## Berkeley Rent Board: María Poblet, James Chang, Paola Laverde, John Selawsky, and Soli Alpert

 This is a pretty important one, but I haven't had the time to fully research it yet.
 We get to vote for five members.
 María Poblet, James Chang, Paola Laverde,